 Validating B2B Marketing Channel Tests: What Does Success Look Like?

 There are three things that B2B marketers might look for in a successful marketing channel experiment:

-- We acquired users cost-effectively: Often used in the B2B SaaS world, where businesses lose money on the acquisition with the aim of scaling quickly and monetising users in the future
+- We acquired users cost-effectively: Often used in the B2B SaaS world, businesses lose money on the acquisition to scale quickly and monetize users in the future.

-So, to know what success looks like on a channel level, you need to have a broader understanding of what success means for the business.
+So, to know what success looks like on a channel level, you need to understand what success means for the business.
 One of these objectives should always be in mind.
-Let’s ignore #1 for now, because as the famous Ogilvy quote goes, “don’t count the people that you reach; reach the people that count.”
-Instead, let’s look at #2 and #3 – with the example of Facebook Ads:
+Let’s ignore #1 for now because, as the famous Ogilvy quote goes, “don’t count the people that you reach; reach the people that count.”
+Instead, let’s look at #2 and #3 – with the example of Facebook Ads.

 With Facebook Ads, you only have four main levers to experiment with:

 - Who are you targeting?

 - What are you saying to them?

 - How is the campaign structurally set up?

 When testing Facebook Ads as a B2B marketing channel, you can try different audiences, offers and journeys to determine which variation gives you the best return on investment (#2) or the cheapest cost-per-acquisition (#3).
 So, your channel validation depends on these specific factors.